hucancode/hucancode/src/posts/how-did-i-build-the-rubiks-cube.md

 ### And finally let's add some variations

 At this point, it's up to your creativity to add more interesting features.
-I would like to add more dimentsion, and some random curve to spice up the rotation.
+I would like to add more dimension, then add some goofy easing curve to spice up the rotation.

 <div class="w-full sm:w-1/2 mx-auto aspect-square">
     <Rubik size={5} />